ARMmbed/mbed-os-5-docs/docs/reference/api/drivers/Devicekey.md

 ### Key derivation API

-`device_key_derived_key`: This API generates a new key based on a string (salt) the caller provides.
+`generate_derived_key`: This API generates a new key based on a string (salt) the caller provides.
 The same key is generated for the same salt.
 Generated keys can be 128 or 256 bits in length.

 #### Root of Trust Injection API